 Elizabeth Browning died on June 29, 1861 in Florence after having caught a severe chill.
 Her son and husband both returned to England after her death.
 While during her lifetime Elizabeth was exceedingly admired, today her husband is better known, and her Sonnets from the Portuguese, especially the 43rd sonnet ('How Do I Love Thee?
 Let Me Count the Ways'), is perhaps the only poetry of hers that is still widely read.

-Click the Amazon logo to find books by or about Elizabeth Barrett Browning or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Elizabeth Barrett Browning or the Bing logo to search the web for more information.